What is a 1099-G?

 Why am I getting a 1099-G tax form?

 We must report any unemployment benefits you received during the year to the Internal Revenue Service (IRS) and Oregon Department of Revenue.
 When you apply for unemployment insurance benefits, you can choose to have 10% of your weekly benefit amount withheld for federal income taxes and 6% withheld for state income taxes.
-You may update your withholding choice anytime through the Online Claim System.
+You may update your withholding choice anytime in Frances Online.

 Why is the amount in box 1 of my Form 1099-G different from the actual benefit amount I received?